w3f/Grants-Program/applications/zkverse.md

 ### Team's experience
 - Bun
     - He has many years of blockchain experience, is familiar with the underlying protocols, consensus algorithms, and common cryptographic algorithms of blockchain.
-    - He is mainly interested in zero-knowledge proof, anti-quantum cryptography, etc
+    - He is mainly interested in zero-knowledge proof, post-quantum cryptography, etc
     - He was used to be a member of [chainx](https://github.com/chainx-org/ChainX), mainly develop pallet
-    - Currently, he is substrate ambassador jointly decided by oneblock+ community and parity
+    - Currently, he is a substrate ambassador jointly decided by oneblock+ community and parity

 ### Team Code Repos